I am not going to lie and pretend crime does not exist. I think we all need to be educated and aware especially going into the low season.

 – Although Jane and Kendall told me not to walk home and Colin offered me a ride, I opted to take the main road and walk home before dark.
 I stopped and checked myself first and the bottom line was I felt safe and as I told Kathy who thoroughly agreed, walking and listening to music is what “I do” and I will not allow anyone to take that away from me.

-I posted on Residents only Ambergris Caye Crime stoppers and San Pablo/Marcos neighborhood watch Facebook pages along with picture of the corner where it happened.
-From there I learned about 2 self defense options detailed below and 2 security cameras that the unsuccessful thief would have passed.
-Thanks to having just sent pictures of my favorite empty building and the text after my scuffle I was able to track the time it happened down to a 2 minute window and am hoping Taste of Thailand or FC’s Aluminum can catch a picture on their cameras.
+I posted to Residents only Ambergris Caye Crime stoppers and San Pablo/Marcos neighborhood watch Facebook pages along with the picture of the corner where it happened.
+From there I learned about 2 self-defense options detailed below and 2 security cameras that the unsuccessful thief would have passed.
+Thanks to having just sent pictures of my favorite empty building and the text after my scuffle I was able to track the time it happened down to a 2-minute window and am hoping Taste of Thailand or FC’s Aluminum can catch a picture on their cameras.

-I am a firm believer of the 24h – 48h rule depending how impulsive and or irrational you can be.
+I am a firm believer of the 24h – 48h rule depending on how impulsive and or irrational you can be.
 I tend to recommend that as a waiting period before someone is about to send an emotionally charged email.
-In this case it is allowing time for a real life event to process what happened and how I feel about it.
+In this case, it is allowing time for a real-life event to process what happened and how I feel about it.
 My body has a less jacked up feeling but still not back to normal.
 My emotions are the same as yesterday, a mixture of sadness and anger.
-Walking while running mind movies to visualize and problem solve while listening to music is one of my favorite pastimes and I am not ready to let some desperate ill mannered person take that away from me.
+Walking while running mind movies to visualize and problem solve while listening to music is one of my favorite pastimes and I am not ready to let some desperate ill-mannered person take that away from me.

-This morning in gchat, Shirlee Arnould told me she was glad I stood my ground and how the message at Sagebrush Community church yesterday was very fitting to my experience – The sermon about how we can’t let fear guide our actions.
+This morning in Gchat, my friend Shirlee told me she was glad I stood my ground and how the message at Sagebrush church yesterday was very fitting to my experience – The sermon about how we can’t let fear guide our actions.
 I also believe we have to balance that with awareness and smarts.
 Far too many people let themselves get too drunk on this island and open themselves up to negative opportunities late at night.
-If it can happen to me, a feisty sober taco at 4:00pm on a Sunday, imagine how easy it would be to target late night people wearing alcohol goggles.
+If it can happen to me, a feisty sober taco at 4:00 pm on a Sunday, imagine how easy it would be to target late-night people wearing alcohol goggles.

 I would like to thank the Mayor for having Jorge and his assistant Yolanda and reach out to me to get my contact info for him so he can personally check on me and see what he can do to help.

-Strongly considering checking out Zen Arcade MMA classes with Martin Dawson every Monday, Wednesday and Friday at 7:30 for self defense and the Brazilian Martial Art Capoeira with Marissa Tellez on Thursday afternoon at 3:30 kids; 5:00 adults.
-I figure doing one of those in addition to Rose Alcantara’s Pilates will help me be more of a force to recon with in all aspects of life.
-For now I am visualizing myself strong and safe while practicing my hooping.
+I am strongly considering checking out Zen Arcade MMA classes with Martin Dawson every Monday, Wednesday, and Friday at 7:30 for self-defense and the Brazilian Martial Art Capoeira with Marissa Tellez on Thursday afternoon at 3:30 kids; 5:00 adults.
+I figure doing one of those in addition to Rose Alcantara’s Pilates will help me be more of a force to reckon with in all aspects of life.
+For now, I am visualizing myself strong and safe while practicing my hooping.
 Note to Kevin and Heather (my new neighbors) – if you hear an occasional crash, I am practicing 🙂

-I also told Shirlee we need to get Renee Wentz back here to teach more self defense classes.
+I also told Shirlee we need to get Renee Wentz back here to teach more self-defense classes.
 She is an excellent instructor that specifically works with girls.
-Her class covers what do do in the extreme situations as being choked, smothered by a pillow or gun involvement and gives some very good tips for general safety in daily life.
+Her class covers what to do in extreme situations as being choked, smothered by a pillow or gun involvement and gives some very good tips for general safety in daily life.

 Except for the fact that I am not going to live in fear, what happened to me almost makes a good case for carrying my tazer and zip-ties 24/7.
 If someone messes with me after dark they run the risk of getting bug zapped and hogtied 😉